jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 ## Thieves Key and Bounty Hunters

 People will pay a lot of money to become lost in J'hed and The Bounty Hunter's success will tarnish Thieves Key reputation.
 Aiding the Bountry Hunters will help the Outer Empire while also shrinking The Thieves Key

+## Kobold Allies

+Kobold's are natural thieves and would be great pirate crews to bolster the ranks of Thieves Key, Kobolds will not do a great job following the strictness of Brimhest and become far more chaotic

 ## Rival Southpost